 home.
 This is when the situation becomes very difficult in most cases.
 Common questions of stroke survivors are: How often and where do I get the necessary therapies?
 Where do I get financial support to adjust my home for my disability?
-How can I return to work and what happens if I can' t?
+How can I return to work and what happens if I can't?
 Will I be able to drive a car again?
-There are hundreds of questions that stroke- survivors and their families have to deal with.
+There are hundreds of questions that stroke-survivors and their families have to deal with.
 Many of them are overwhelmed by all the challenges they have to deal with - and they are left alone.
-So far, there is no structured, standardised case- and care management for stroke- patients in Germany the program if he or she fulfills certain enrollment when they return home.
-We know that the quality criteria.
-The coordinator informs patients and their of live decreases after stroke - not only for the patients but also for their loved ones.
+So far, there is no structured, standardised case- and care management for stroke-patients in Germany the program if he or she fulfills certain enrollment when they return home.
+We know that the quality patients but also for their loved ones.